FACTBOX-Olympics-Memorable quotes from the London Olympics

-LONDON, Aug 13 (Reuters) - Following are some of the fun and memorable quotes from the London Olympics:
+Aug 12 (Reuters) - Following are some of the fun and memorable quotes from the London Olympics:

 “It’s what I came here to do, I‘m now a legend.”